Big Business Is Trying to Abuse Zoning Laws:

 Goodbye, Air Quality:

-remember summer of 2017, when we had smoke from Canada’s wildfires just sitting… hovering… in the Maple Valley?
+remember summer of 2017, when we had smoke from Canada’s wildfires just sitting… hovering… in the Renton / Maple Valley area?
 No wind… that sucked.
 But it could get much worse if we add a hot mix asphalt plant to the picture!
 It is not just an odor issue.
 That should be the least of your concerns.
 The real issue is one of public health: Asphalt manufacturing plants are known to release harmful solid-particle emissions into the air that cannot be entirely prevented, even with cutting edge, modern equipment.
 Per the Federal Environmental Protection Agency (EPA) …

 "Asphalt processing and asphalt roofing manufacturing facilities are major sources of hazardous air pollutants such as formaldehyde, hexane, phenol, polycyclic organic matter, and toluene.
 Exposure to these air toxins may cause cancer, central nervous system problems, liver damage, respiratory problems and skin irritation."